-Dr. Romay has advanced training in prosthodontics and the placement of dental implants.
-At Baltimore Dental Co., Dr. Romay provides treatment options including all types of dental implants for patients who are missing teeth.
+Dr. Leah Romay has advanced training in prosthodontics and the placement of dental implants in Glyndon, MD.
+At Baltimore Dental Co., Dr. Romay provides treatment options, including all types of dental implants for patients who are missing teeth.
 A dental implant is the only tooth restoration option that offers patients the complete restoration of the look, feel, and functionality of their natural smile.
 In addition to providing our patients with tooth implants, we provide an array of dental services at our office in Glyndon, MD.

 Dental Implants in Glyndon, MD

 Dental implants provide the most stable option to replace missing teeth.
 This is because it is the only tooth replacement option that replaces teeth at the roots.
-When the titanium post fuses together with your jawbone, effectively taking the place of the lost tooth root.
+When the titanium post fuses together with your jawbone, it effectively takes the place of the lost tooth root.
 This post gives your tooth restoration functionality that you won’t get with other restorative options, enabling normal biting force and confident chewing for the enjoyment of a wide range of foods.

 Dental Implant FAQs